 Intense or extreme behavior is usually related to a child’s perception of threat or safety.
 It doesn’t matter whether the threat is real or not; it can trigger a stress response.
-Anything in your child’s environment, no matter how uneventful or nonthreatening it may seem, can trigger angry or violent behavior if his nervous system perceives a threat.
+Anything in your child’s environment, no matter how uneventful or nonthreatening it may seem, can trigger angry behavior if his nervous system perceives a threat.
 Keep in mind that your child could be triggered into a stress response about something traumatic that happened a long time ago.
 Again, it’s important to realize that these triggers are unique to each child and it can take a bit of deep digging to uncover what triggers your child.

 Remember that the stress response is simply the brain dealing with a situation that feels potentially harmful to your child.
 It’s automatic and instantaneous and your child has no control over it in the moment that it is happening.